-I’m in a daze, she said, wrapping herself in a phrase she’d heard an older child use, because she didn’t want to say anything that might solidify the fear, and she couldn’t make sense of it anyways.
-And so she made her way through adolescence, caging her fear as much as she could, envying her friends, the way they blithely trusted their five senses, the smallness of their social anxieties, the way they enjoyed the smell of bacon in the morning, and she also pretended to enjoy these things to keep the panic from rising.
+I’m in a daze, he said, wrapping himself in a phrase he’d heard an older child use, because he didn’t want to say anything that might solidify the fear, and he couldn’t make sense of it anyways.
+And so he made his way through adolescence, caging his fear as much as he could, envying his friends, the way they blithely trusted their five senses, the smallness of their social anxieties, the way they enjoyed the smell of bacon in the morning, and he also pretended to enjoy these things to keep the panic from rising.

-But then one day she realized that this horror she’d been feeling was also a story.
-“Everything is a story,” she said to herself.
-Even the cold, lifeless world she’d been experiencing wasn’t real.
+But then one day he realized that this horror he’d been feeling was also a story.
+“Everything is a story,” he said to himself.
+Even the cold, lifeless world he’d been experiencing wasn’t real.

-Can you feel her panic lifting momentarily?
-The horror itself was only a story that no longer needed to be feared.
-In all those years she hadn’t understood what “Everything” meant.
+Can you feel his panic lifting momentarily at this realization?
+It’s not obvious, I’m sure.
+But the horror itself could be seen at that moment as only another story that no longer needed to be feared.
+In all those years he hadn’t understood what “Everything” meant.
 Well, it’s an odd word.
 The meaning isn’t found in a definition.
 No one can posit a picture of something larger than the frame itself.
 It’s almost meaningless.

-The real meaning of “everything is a story”, she realized then, is hitting a wall and being forced to stop moving in a direction she’d never noticed she was traveling.
+The real meaning of “everything is a story”, he realized then, is hitting a wall and being forced to stop moving in a direction he’d never noticed he was traveling.
 Until then, every response to that panic had been a leap in the direction of a new story, which generated the same unsatisfying fiction, and therefore the same panic, which kept the brain racing in a circle, and from which there is no exit.

 But this collision with futility was different.
 Here the futility was so complete that no story was possible.
-She was like a fish discovering water, having breached the surface for a moment.
+He was like a fish discovering water, having breached the surface for a moment.
 Thought stopped pumping like a stressed heart, stopped generating any horrors to cause more stress.
 Stopped provoking the imagination to posit answers, conclusions, beliefs, and logical proofs in a self-defeating attempt to shore up a sense of reality with yet more imagination.
-It was as if she’d been trying to build a real house with bricks made of dreams.
-And it was like a radio had turned off in her head that she hadn’t realized had been playing.
+It was like a radio had turned off in his head that he hadn’t realized had been playing.
 And the real world rushed in like a long lost friend, loud and vivid, and needing no proof.

-And she lived as if she were walking backwards into a dark room, feeling her way by collisions with dis-illusionment, bumping and scraping her psychic toes against the only firm ground thought can reach, which is error itself.
-That’s the unexpected confidence she found in ceasing to move towards answers: not the positive confidence of knowing what is real, but the momentary confidence of banging into what is not real, which I’m calling Negative Knowledge.
+And he lived as if he was walking backwards into a dark room, feeling his way by collisions with dis-illusionment, bumping and scraping his psychic toes against the only firm ground thought can reach, which is error itself.
+That’s the unexpected confidence he found in ceasing to move towards answers: not the positive confidence of knowing what is real, but the momentary confidence of banging into what is not real, which I’m calling Negative Knowledge.

-But there was a missing element to this discovery that pulled the girl back into the mundane world of low-grade anxiety and restless movement, albeit without that horror hanging over her anymore.
+But there was a missing element to this discovery that pulled the boy back into the mundane world of low-grade anxiety and restless movement, albeit without that horror hanging over him anymore.
 And I have a theory, a story in other words, about why this would happen.
-But that requires taking a deeper plunge into the relationship between story and reality, because a more tenacious confusion exits there, which may be the very factor that held the girl (and everyone else I know) in thrall to a story-frantic brain.
+But that requires taking a deeper plunge into the relationship between story and reality, because a more tenacious confusion exits there, which may be the very factor that held the boy (and everyone else I know) in thrall to a story-frantic brain.

 (This is the first in what looks to be a series of 5 essays that should appear almost weekly (probably more like monthly, knowing how slow I am at this).
 They will build on each other indirectly, and together take a deeper dive into the relationship between story and reality.
-I had written this as a metaphoric reflection on my own life.
-But my sister and I shared this terror of unreality, although it manifested in different ways throughout our lives.
-And so I changed the “he” to a “she” in honor of her, and because I wish her response to that terror had been more along these lines, where we might have helped each other.
-I’m sorry to say that my sister Linda died a few days ago).
+My sister and I shared this terror of unreality, although it manifested in different ways throughout our lives.

 - Now Featuring: An Honest Fairy Tale